vdaas/vald/docs/overview/component/agent.md

 # Vald Agent

-Vald Agent is the core component of Vald cluster.
+Vald Agent is the core component of the Vald cluster.

 Mainly, it consists of 1 or 2 small components, Vald Core and Vald Agent sidecar, depending on the intended use.